Some dishes, most dishes, actually, are better when they are simple and the ingredients are allowed to shine.

 - 2 tbsp lard or bacon grease, or, vegetable oil

-- 1 large sprig fresh epazote* or 1/4 cup of chopped cilantro
+- 2 sprigs epazote or ¼ cup of chopped cilantro

 - Pour the beans into a large pot (preferably a Dutch oven).

-- Gently simmer for 2 hours (add water if getting to dried out).
+- Gently simmer for 2 hours until the beans are getting soft.
+Add more water if the beans are getting a little dry.

-- Taste and add more salt, if necessary.
+- If desired, remove the epazote.
+Taste and add more salt, to taste.